ZigliLucien/ziglilucien.github.io/WeatherNotes/fcast.md

    </p>
    <p>
       <div style="font-size:120%">
          <h3>Wednesday Night</h3>A chance of rain showers before 9pm.
-Cloudy, with a low around 22.
-Northwest wind 6 to 13 mph, with gusts as high as 22 mph.
+Cloudy.
+Low around 22, with temperatures rising to around 24 overnight.
+Northwest wind
+         6 to 13 mph, with gusts as high as 22 mph.
 Chance of precipitation is 30%.<br></div>
    </p>
    <p>
       <div style="font-size:120%">